This chapter should be read in conjunction with Permanence Planning Guidance.

 The only exception to the requirement for 3 months' notice is where the Court has granted leave to make an application and waived the notice period.

-The allocated social worker should send written information to the prospective Special Guardian and the parents of the child in question about the steps to be taken in preparing the report.
+Where the local authority has received notice from an applicant or a request for a report from the Court, it should send written information about the steps it proposes to take in preparing the report to the prospective Special Guardian and the parents of the child in question.
 This should include information about Special Guardianship support services and how to request an assessment of needs for support.

 5. Planning Meeting